hashicorp/terraform-google-consul/modules/consul-cluster/README.md

 * All the inbound ports specified in the [Consul documentation](https://www.consul.io/docs/agent/options.html?#ports-used) for use within the Consul Cluster.
-* HTTP API requests from the given tags or CIDR Blocks
+* HTTP API requests from GCP resources that have the given tags or any IP address within the given CIDR Blocks
-* DNS requests from the given the tags or CIDR Blocks
+* DNS requests from GCP resources that have the given tags or any IP address within the given CIDR Blocks

 ## How do you roll out updates?